arenadata/pgbackrest/README_GPDB_en.md

 4.3 Archive the files that store the created restore point.

-Sending to the archive is carried out by switching WALs on coordinator and segments to new files.
+Sending to the archive is carried out by switching WALs on coordinator and segments to new files using the query
 ```
 select gp_switch_wal();
 ```